 The FDA and similar foreign governmental authorities have the authority to require the recall of commercialized products in the event of material deficiencies or defects in design or manufacture of a product or in the event that a product poses an unacceptable risk to health.
 The FDA's authority to require a recall must be based on an FDA finding that there is reasonable probability that the device would cause serious injury or death.
 Manufacturers may also, under their own initiative, recall a product if any material deficiency in a device is found or withdraw a product to improve device performance or for other reasons.
 The FDA requires that certain classifications of recalls be reported to the FDA within 10 working days after the recall is initiated.
 A government-mandated or voluntary recall by us or one of our distributors could occur as a result of a perceived or actual unacceptable risk to health, component failures, malfunctions, manufacturing errors, design or labelling defects or other deficiencies and issues.
 Regulatory agencies in other countries have similar authority to recall devices because of material deficiencies or defects in design or manufacture that could endanger health.
 Any recall would divert management attention and financial resources and could cause the price of our stock to decline, expose us to product liability or other claims and harm our reputation with customers.
 Such events could impair our ability to produce our products in a cost-effective and timely manner in order to meet customer demands.
+A recall involving our silicone gel breast implants could be particularly harmful to our business, financial and operating results.
 Companies are required to maintain certain records of recalls, even if they are not reportable to the FDA or similar foreign governmental authorities.
 We may initiate voluntary recalls involving our products in the future that we determine do not require notification of the FDA or foreign governmental authorities.
-If the FDA or foreign governmental authorities disagree with our determinations, they could require us to report those actions as recalls.
-A future recall announcement could har
+If the FDA or foreign government authorities